Tiamatt/AwsCICDPipeline/README.md

 ![cicd-5](readme-images/cicd-5.png)

-Follow the steps in [source-code-dotnet-web-app\README](source-code-dotnet-web-app\README.md) file to push the code to a new repository.
+Follow the steps in [source-code-dotnet-web-app\README](source-code-dotnet-web-app/README.md) file to push the code to a new repository.
 You can find the HTTP and SSH urls of AWS CodeCommit repository among CloudFormation root stack outputs - go to CloudFormation console, find the root stack, navigate to Outputs tab of the menu and copy the URL:

 ![cicd-6](readme-images/cicd-6.png)

 #### :point_right: **Step 5**
 Once you push the code to AWS CodeCommit repository, go back to CodePipeline console.
-Sit Back, Relax, and Enjoy CI/CD proccess!
+Sit back, relax, and enjoy CI/CD automation proccess!

 ![cicd-7](readme-images/cicd-7.png)